 (i) Administration expenses incurred by the Trustee in administering the Fund are met in the first instance from the Department of Treasury and Finance Operating Account.
-The Department of Treasury and Finance seeks reimbursement from the Trustee quarterly.
+The Department of Treasury and Finance seeks reimbursement from the Trustee monthly.
 The charges are based on actual costs of administering the Fund.

 Section 7 of the Deed provides for an administrative charge to be debited each year to the Members' account.
 The purpose of this charge is to provide for existing and future costs of administering the Fund.
 The amount of the charge is determined by the Trustee.
-For the year ended 30 June 2020, the charge was \$1.35 per week per member for all members, active and non-active.
-In addition, from 1 January 2020 an asset based fee of 0.05 per cent of members' account balances was introduced, the fee is charged monthly and capped at \$325 per annum.
-However, the charge for a member with an aggregate balance of \$1 000 or less, is the lesser of the charges applicable to members, or the amount of investment earnings credited to the member's account with a minimum of \$10.
-These charges are included on member annual statements.
+For the year ended 30 June 2018, the charge was \$1.35 per week.
+Per member for all members, active and non active.
+The charge for a member with an aggregate balance of \$1,000 or less is the lesser of investment earnings or \$1.35 per week, with a minimum annual administration fee of \$10.
+This charge is included on member annual statements.